-1. Elements of Chemical Reaction Engineering by H. Scott Fogler, 6thEdition, Prentice Hall, 2021.
+Elements of Chemical Reaction Engineering by H. Scott Fogler, 6thEdition, Prentice Hall, 2021.

-1. To study the fundamental concepts of a batch reactor by operating it.

-- 2. Understanding the working of CSTR concepts. - 3.
+- 1. To study the fundamental concepts of a batch reactor by operating it. - 2.
+To study the fundamental concepts of a CSTR by operating it. - 3.
 To study the fundamental concepts of a PFR by operating it. - 4.
 To determine the rate law of saponification reaction by using a batch reactor. - 5.
 To determine the activation energy of saponification reaction by using a batch reactor - 6.
 To determine the rate law of saponification reaction by using a CSTR. - 7.
 To determine the activation energy of saponification reaction by using a CSTR. - 8.
 To determine the rate law of saponification reaction by using a PFR - 9.
 To determine the activation energy of saponification reaction by using a PFR.